What Is Turner Syndrome?

 Girls with Turner syndrome usually have normal intelligence, but some may have learning problems, particularly in math.
 Many also struggle with tasks requiring spatial skills, such as map reading or visual organization.
 Hearing problems are more common in girls with TS.

-They aren't at increased risk for psychological problems, but some girls do have problems with body image or self-esteem and some also might have ADHD.
+They aren't at increased risk for major psychological problems, but some girls do have problems with body image or self-esteem and some also might have ADHD.

 Despite these physical differences and other problems, with the right medical care, early intervention, and ongoing support, a girl with Turner syndrome can lead a normal, healthy, and productive life.